 About Susan Fee | Author-Speaker-Counselor

-Susan Fee is a therapist, author, and national trainer based in Cleveland, OH.
+Susan Fee is a therapist, author, and national trainer based in Seattle, WA.
 She specializes in helping clients develop their personal and professional communication skills.
 She delivers training to individuals and corporations on communication skills, conflict resolution, resiliency, motivation, and presentation skills as well as providing voice-overs for audiobooks, training videos and commercials.

 She’s the author of numerous magazine articles and books including, 101 Ways to Make Your Message Stick, 101 ideas & Insights About Resolving Conflict, The Manager’s Motivation Handbook, Circle of F.R.I.E.N.D.S.
 Facilitator’s Guide, and the college survival guide My Roommate is Driving Me Crazy!